Anime fanservice (or fan service) is a double edged sword in and outside of the

 23. My Dress Up Darling

 Marin Kitagawa is an Otaku.
-A girl who loves to cosplay her favorite characters.
+A girl who loves to cosplay her favourite characters.
 Gojo, the male MC makes hina dolls and is in the business of doing so.

 24. Keijo